meilisearch/specifications/text/0105-dumps-api.md

 When starting a new Meilisearch version, if Meilisearch tries to read an old data.ms and but cannot read it, the following message should appear:

 ```
-Error: Your database version (*old_version*) is incompatible with your current engine (*new_version*).
+Error: Your database version (`:old_version`) is incompatible with your current engine (`:new_version`).
 To migrate data between Meilisearch versions, follow our guide on https://docs.meilisearch.com/learn/advanced/updating.html
 ```

 ---